pfragkiad/JsonUnionApp/README.md

 More specifically this instance is of type: `OneOf.OneOf<ResponseOk?, ResponseOk2?, Error?>?` The `Error` type is a simpe record type that encapsulates a single error message in case for parse exceptions only.
-Note that the `content` argument and at least one of `propertyIndentifierForFirstType` or `propertyIdentifierForSecondType` must be non empty or else the call is meaningless.
+If the `content` argument is null/empty/whitespace then `null` is returned.

-The `propertyIndentifierForFirstType` arguments is the property identifier of the first candidate type (in this case of type `ResponseOk`).
+The `propertyIdentifierForFirstType` argument is the property identifier of the first candidate type (in this case of type `ResponseOk`).
 It is assumed that this property is not also contained in the `ResponseOk2`.
-Alternatively we can pass the `propertyIdentifierForSecondType` argument instead.
+The `propertyIdentifierForSecondType` correspondingly is the property identifier of the second type.
+Both the identifiers are treated as case insensitive.
+The `propertyIdentifierForFirstType` and `propertyIdentifierForSecondType` must be non empty or else the call is meaningless.
+An `ArgumentException` is thrown if either of the two arguments are empty.

 ```cs
 public class ResponseOk